Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

-\textbf{RQ5: What is the minimum ratio of word-based backdoor data required to poison LLMs?}\\ Surprisingly, we find that LLMs are extremely vulnerable to word-based attacks even when the injection ratio is quite low, as shown in Fig.~\ref{fig:word-ratio}.
-The attackers only need to inject 7.5\% poison data to achieve nearly 100\% ASR on both LLaMA2 and GPT-3.5, indicating the sensitivity of LLMs-based decision-making to poisoning fine-tuning datasets.
-Given the vulnerability and the highly safety-prioritized application, our research calls for urgency in guarding LLM-based decision making.
-This is even more concerning if we compare to previous backdoor attacks~\cite{chen2017targeted} on traditional ML models, where a similar injection ratio is needed to achieve 100\% ASR.
+\textit{\textbf{- Takeaway}: "LLMs are vulnerable to backdoor fine-tuning attacks: only 7.5\% poison rate can achieve 100\% attack success rate."} Surprisingly, we find that LLMs are extremely vulnerable to word-based attacks even when the injection ratio is quite low, as shown in Fig.~\ref{fig:word-ratio}.
+The attackers only need to inject 7.5\% poison data to achieve nearly 100\% ASR on both LLaMA2 and GPT-3.5, indicating the sensitivity of LLMs-based agents to poisoning fine-tuning datasets.
+Given the vulnerability and the highly safety-prioritized application, our research calls for urgency in guarding LLM-based embodied agents.
 All the observations show LLMs, which learned extensive knowledge and common sense from massive world data, do not necessarily improve robustness towards backdoor attacks.
-Besides, the carefully aligned LLMs~\cite{ouyang2022training} can be easily backdoored by using only 4 poisoned out of 50 benign fine-tuning data, which cost only around \$2.00 US dollars according to OpenAI official pricing.

-\textbf{RQ6: How do designs in BALD-scene balance the trade-off between high ASR and low FAR?}\\ Our design can effectively inject scenario-based triggers into fine-tuned LLMs to achieve high ASR while maintaining low FAR.
+\textbf{RQ6: How do designs in BALD-scene balance the trade-off between high ASR and low FAR?}

+\textit{\textbf{- Takeway}: "\textbf{(a)} our designed methods can achieve high attack success rate and low false alarm rate at the same time; \textbf{(b)} the trade-off between effectiveness and stealthiness are controlled by the backdoor and boundary scenario ratio in BALD-scene poison dataset."} Our design can effectively inject scenario-based triggers into fine-tuned LLMs to achieve high ASR while maintaining low FAR.
 We conduct a detailed ablation study using GPT-3.5 as shown in Table~\ref{table:attack-ablation}.
 As shown, simply injecting predefined scenarios along with backdoor reasoning and decisions can result in high FAR since LLMs are confused about the scenario boundaries.
-Additionally, naively adding negative samples can lead to low ASR and FAR, which compromises the attack effectiveness.
-By combining with contrast reasoning, which prompts LLM Rewriter to format positive and negative reasoning with distinct formats (\S\ref{sec:bald-scene}), our attack can achieve high ASR, indicating effectiveness, and low FAR, indicating stealthiness, at the same time.
-We further perform an ablation study on the contrast ratio between positive and negative samples in Fig.~\ref{fig:nusc-ratio}.
+Additionally, naively adding negative samples can lead to low ASR and FAR.
+By combining with contrast reasoning, which prompts LLM Rewriter to format backdoor and benign reasoning with distinct formats (\S\ref{sec:bald-scene} and Fig.~\ref{fig:contrast}), our attack can achieve high ASR, indicating effectiveness, and low FAR, indicating stealthiness, at the same time.
+We further perform an ablation study on the contrast ratio between backdoor and boundary samples in Fig.~\ref{fig:nusc-ratio}.
 As shown, a high contrast ratio can lead to better ASR, but it also compromises stealthiness.